toreau/perl-presizely/README.md

 http://127.0.0.1:3000/o/http://example.com/image.jpg
 ```

+### Progresssive (JPEG only)

+Use the `prog` parameter to convert JPEG images to progressive images.
+You can read more about progressive JPEGs [here](http://blog.patrickmeenan.com/2013/06/progressive-jpegs-ftw.html) and [here](https://optimus.keycdn.com/support/progressive-jpeg/).

 ### Chaining

 It's possible to chain image actions by separating them with a comma.
 Please note that cropping is always performed first, resizing is always performed second,